debbie-herridge/mindfull-meditation/README.md

 ![css validator](/assets/images/css-validator.png)

+### Personal testing

+I have tested and built this site on Mac Safari, I have viewed it on Chrome and Microsoft edge and all works perfectly.

+I have also tested it on an Iphone 11 Pro Max, for other mobiles I used the Google DevTools to view what it would look like.
+I have an issue with the Samsung Galaxy S8+ which is a bug I would fix in the future.

+A bug that has appeared on all screens is a slight gap on the right hand size of the screen.
+It is a visual error and does not effect the site but in future I will look into and solve this issue.

 ### Issues and their solutions
 I came across issues when ensuring the site stayed visually appealing when the screen size was changed.